 - Demonstrate professional and ethical behavior consistent with the expectations of the discipline

-- Conduct and interpret their own research projects relevant to societal challenges and the field of study
+- Conduct scholarly inquiry relevant to societal challenges and the field of study

-- Demonstrate proficiency with a variety of classical and modern microbiology and/or immunology techniques
+- Demonstrate proficiency with a variety of classical and modern techniques

-- Develop professional soft skills to be competitive in the job market
+- Develop professional skills such as collaboration and personal effectiveness to be competitive in the job market

-Required coursework in the typical program (five years) is 18 credit hours with the remaining 72 credits customizable to the student’s training needs.
+The program of study is customizable to each student’s training needs.
 In the absence of course requirements, the program holds students accountable for year-over-year progress toward the learning goals via annual assessments of student progress by the mentor and research advisory committee.